-- Practicing mocks daily will create momentum and will also help in finishing the paper in time.
+- Practicing mocks daily will create momentum and will also help in finishing the paper on time.

 There are times when always joining coaching or taking out complete time for the preparation is not possible then students have to do it all by themselves.

-Some students might start their preparation in their final year of graduation, some students might be doing a job and amongst all these self-preparation holds an important phase of preparation one should not get afraid of it and it is totally possible to crack UPSC on your own.
+Some students might start their preparation in their final year of graduation, some students might be doing a job, and among all these self-preparation is an important phase of preparation one should not be afraid of it and it is totally possible to crack UPSC on your own.

 It just requires the correct amount of motivation and determination.
 Along with consistent efforts and goals.

-Many students also fear the hours of labor they have to put in, in this exam and there is a vet famous question of how many hours they should study.
+Many students also fear the hours of labor they have to put in, for this exam and there is a vet famous question of how many hours they should study.

 basically there is no correct amount of time one should study to crack UPSC but it totally depends on the aspirant and their strengths, to know more about the timings and planning you can also check out this article on the amount of time a aspirant should study to crack UPSC.